-Effective cleaning and disinfection measures have a huge impact on keeping your school community healthy and safe, from students to staff.
+Effective cleaning and disinfection measures have a huge impact on keeping the community who works in and visits your commercial buildings and offices healthy and safe.

-Cleaning effectively, however, can be a challenge - especially when nearly everything in a school is a touchpoint.
+Cleaning effectively, however, can be a challenge - especially in a facility with a lot of touchpoints and high levels of traffic.

-To help, we've created this comprehensive cleaning guide, along with some handy messaging templates for ongoing communication about cleaning and hygiene with staff, parents, caregivers and students.
+To help, we've created this comprehensive cleaning guide, along with some handy messaging templates for ongoing communication with staff and visitors about cleaning and hygiene.

-With this guide, you'll be able to keep your school cleaner and germ-free with less effort and worry than ever before.
+With this guide, you'll be able to keep your facility cleaner and germ-free with less effort and worry than ever before.